Keith Knight (cartoonist)

-Keith Edgar Knight Jr. (born August 24, 1966) is an American cartoonist and musician known for his accessible yet subversive comic strips The K Chronicles, (Th)ink, and The Knight Life.
+Keith Edgar Knight Jr. (born August 24, 1966) is an American cartoonist and musician known for his accessible yet subversive satirical comic strips The K Chronicles, (Th)ink, and The Knight Life.
 While his work is humorous and universal in appeal, he also often deals with political, social, and racial issues.
 Woke, a television series based on his work, debuted in 2020.

 Biography and personal life

 Knight was born in Malden, Massachusetts, and raised in the Boston area.
 Previously a resident of San Francisco, in 2007 he moved to Los Angeles.
 He is now based in the Research Triangle area of North Carolina.

 He is married to German-born illustrator Kerstin Konietzka-Knight, and they have two children; they appear as characters in The K Chronicles and The Knight Life.
 (The timeline of The Knight Life is about two years behind The K Chronicles.)
 Knight often pokes gentle fun at his wife's mangling of English idioms.
 Their first son is not referred to by name, but is sometimes referred to as "The Unbearable Cuteness of Being."